Darwin Dam

-The Darwin Dam is an offstream earthfill embankment saddle dam without a spillway, located in Western Tasmania, Australia.
-The impounded reservoir, also formed by Crotty Dam, is called Lake Burbury.
+The Darwin Dam is an offstream earthfill embankment saddle dam, located in Western Tasmania, Australia.
+The impounded reservoir, formed by Crotty Dam and the Darwin Dam, is called Lake Burbury.

 The dam was constructed in 1990 by the Hydro Electric Corporation (TAS) for the purpose of generating hydro-electric power via the John Butters Power Station.
 It had been known during construction as the Andrew Divide Dam.

 Features and location

 The Darwin Dam, together with the Crotty Dam, are two major dams that form the headwaters for the King River Hydroelectric Power Development.
-The dam is located at the southern end of Lake Burbury, and holds the water for the lake.
+The dam is located at the southern end of Lake Burbury and holds the water for the lake.

 The Darwin Dam wall, constructed with 430 e3m3 of earth core, is 20 m high and 700 m long.
-At 100% capacity the dam wall holds back 1081420 ML of water.
-The surface area of Lake Burbury is 53250 ha and the catchment area is 559 km2.
+When full, Lake Burbury has capacity of 1081.42 GL and covers 53250 ha, drawn from a catchment area of 559 km2.
 The dam wall does not have a spillway.

 The dam draws its name from Mount Darwin, a peak located to the west of the dam wall.
 Both locations draw their names from the railway stopping place and the ghost town site of Darwin that was situated on the North Mount Lyell Railway between Gormanston and Kelly Basin.
 It inundates the former Kelly Basin Road which was the subsequent name for the railway line formation.

-In the 1910s the Mount Lyell Mining and Railway Company had investigated and surveyed a site very close to this dam for a proposed scheme.
+In the 1910s the Mount Lyell Mining and Railway Company investigated and surveyed a site very close to this dam for a proposed scheme.